Limit Profiles for Reversible Markov Chains: Random -Cycle Walk on the Symmetric Group

 \end{lem}

 To prove this, one separates $\altgr_{n;k,t}$ into the set of permutations with a cycle of length greater than $M$ and those with all cycles of length at most $M$.
-Also, it is not difficult to check, using the hook-length formula (see, eg, \cite[Propositions~3.1 and 3.2]{T:limit-profile}) and \cref{res:k-cycle:long}, that
+Also, it is not difficult to check, using the hook-length formula and \cref{res:k-cycle:long} (cf \cite[Propositions~3.1 and 3.2]{T:limit-profile}), that